 Now when you see beans advertised as Fair Trade or Direct Trade, you’ll know the difference.
 You’ll be able to make an even more educated choice about the coffee you drink – going beyond just roast type and brewing style.

 Whether your beans are Fair Trade or Direct Trade, they’ll still be able to turn into a great cup of coffee.
-Of course, that’s the goal.
+Of course, that’s the main goal.
+Saving the world with your coffee beans is a bonus!

 Other posts we recently published: